-Sector interlinking is an essential cornerstone of the energy revolution in order to develop the different flexibilities of the sectors electricity, gas, heating and transport.
-In this area, which has a large number of new business areas to offer, the interfaces between the different sectors, which follow very different legal frameworks, are particularly important.
-Applications for sector interlinking include power-to-gas (PtG), power-to-heat (PtH) and power-to-liquid (PtL).
+Sector coupling is an essential cornerstone of the energy revolution in order to develop the varying flexibility of the electricity, gas, heating, and transport sectors.
+This area offers a large number of new fields of business, and the interfaces between the different sectors, which follow very different legal frameworks, are particularly important.
+The areas for application within sector coupling include Power-to-Gas (PtG), Power-to-Heat (PtH) and Power-to-Liquid (PtL).

-Through the consistent implementation of sector interlinking and the use of energy storage facilities, especially fluctuating renewable energies, such as solar and wind energy, can be converted into another form of energy and would not have to be regulated.
-This regulations may be due to grid conditions or negative electricity prices on the electricity market, for example.
-In these cases, the entitlement of support by the Renewable Energy Sources Act (EEG) is ceased under certain conditions.
+Through the consistent implementation of sector coupling and the use of energy storage facilities, fluctuating renewable energies in particular, such as solar and wind energy, can be converted into another form of energy and do not have to be curtailed.
+Such curtailment may be due to grid conditions or negative electricity prices on the electricity market, for example.
+In these cases, funding under the Renewable Energy Sources Act ceases to apply under certain conditions.

 The change from one sector to another – e. g. from electricity to heat – can raise various legal questions, starting with the connection to the grid, the generation of taxes and state induced levies (EEG levy, electricity tax, offshore liability levy, KWKG levy, levy according to § 18 para.
 2 AbLaV, levy according to § 19 para.
 2 StromNEV, licence fees etc. ).
 Furthermore, exemptions, e. g. from network charges and the respective levies, must always be examined in order to be able to make a long-term investment in such a project sustainable.

-The individual delivery relations must also be clearly depicted.
-Thus straight the heat source, which feeds e. g. into a district heating network, might have the consequence that the district heating supplier with its final customers would have to adapt the price adjustment clause after § 24 AVBFernwärmeV, since market and cost element to the past heat supply change.
-In order that the EEG levy can also be reduced by way of self-supply, it must also be ensured in particular that the electricity generator and the electricity consumer are identical, i. e. the electric boiler or the heat pump must be operated by the same natural or legal person.
+The individual delivery conditions must also be clearly depicted.
+Thus, the heat source in particular, which feeds into a district heating network for example, might result in the district heating supplier having to adapt the price adjustment clause after Section 24 of the Directive on the General Conditions for the Supply of District Heating with its end customers, because the market and cost elements with regard to the past heating supply change.
+In order for the Renewable Energy Sources Act levy to be reduced through self-supply, it must also be ensured in particular that the electricity generator and the electricity consumer are identical, that is to say that the electric boiler or the heat pump must be operated by the same natural or legal person.

 In addition to regulatory issues arising from the various legal regimes, one of our main tasks is the drafting of long-term supply contracts.
-But also land use contracts for the laying of pipelines – both on private and public properties, the agreement of cooperation contracts and the consultation of joint ventures are further fundamental activities of our lawyers.
+But also land use contracts for the laying of pipelines on both private and public properties, the agreement of cooperation contracts and advice on joint ventures are further fundamental activities of our lawyers.
 We are happy to advise project planners, financers, energy supply companies, operators of district heating and electricity networks, contractors, heat suppliers, plant operators, property owners and end users.